Joseph Légaré

 Joseph Légaré (March 10, 1795 – June 21, 1855) was a painter and glazier, artist, seigneur and political figure in Lower Canada.
+He was an important figure in Quebec City during the early nineteenth century, painting nearly 200 works with subject matter ranging from Quebec's landscapes and important figures to current events and history paintings.

 Early life

 The eldest son in a family of six children, Joseph Légaré was born in Quebec City, the son of a cobbler also called Joseph and Louise Routier, and was educated at the Petit Séminaire de Québec.
 The financial success of his father as a business man was augmented by extra loans he made and properties rented out.
 The family became relatively wealthy as a result.
 The young Joseph spent three years of study at the Seminaire de Quebec but he discontinued his studies in July 1811.
-On 19 May 1812 he was apprenticed as a painter and glazier with Moses Pierce.
+On 19 May, 1812 he was apprenticed as a painter and glazier with Moses Pierce.
+With this foundation, he studied seventeenth- and eighteenth-century painters, creating copies and restorations to hang throughout Lower Canada.